- Academic Catalog

 - Interview, in person or by Videophone, with program faculty is required

 - American Sign Language proficiency at a level sufficient to successfully complete the Admissions Interview.
-This interview, conducted in ASL with program faculty who have scored 4 or higher on the ASLPI, insures, among other things, the applicant's potential for full linguistic access to and participation in instruction and other curricular activities in this graduate program.
+This interview, conducted in ASL with the program, insures, among other things, the applicant's potential for full linguistic access to and participation in instruction and other curricular activities in this graduate program.
 "Successful completion" is achieved when the applicant demonstrates both receptive and expressive ASL skills such that the interview flows without significant interruptions.

 Program Specific Requirements

-- Four (4) personal essays required by the Department of Counseling related to their interest in the field of mental health counseling and deaf persons.
+- Four (4) personal essays (two in written English and the other two in ASL) required by the Department of Counseling related to their interest in the field of mental health counseling and deaf persons.

 Required Prior Coursework